 Miracle Seed: This item is little more than a seed to most, but in truth, it is the seed of an ancient plant-form that has managed to thrive throughout most of the human race's history; as a result of its rarity, however, no one is quite sure of the actual species of plant it comes form.
 Regardless, this seed is packed with enormous amounts of energy and is loved by Grass-types for its capacity to energize their bodies in battle, in turn increasing the damage done by Grass-type attacks by 20%.
 This item is only found naturally in the wild amongst Cherubi, Carnivine and Pumpkaboo about 5% of the time (and rare Super Size Pumpkaboo 100% of the time), but it is still demanded enough that it can be found amongst Grass-type specialists and bought online, though not at a low price.

 Mystic Water: This rare item is a gemstone adored by many because of its beautiful appearance and, oddly enough, because it actually looks like it is liquid inside.
 This comes as a result of the gem's unique physical structure, which reflects and refracts light to the point where the insides appear to move if turned slowly.
 This item has more use among Water-types than humans, though, as it serves as a source of inspiration in battle and an item of great honor; as a result of the psychological effect this has on both humans and Pokemon, this strange gem has the effect of increasing the damage done by Water-type attacks by 20% when held.
-This item is very hard to come by without a great deal of money, but all Castform seem to have one on them at all times, possibly because their bodies mechanically work similar to water in all types of temperature-based weather phenomenon, plus Lapras are found in possession of them 5% of the time.
+This item is very hard to come by without a great deal of money, but all Castform seem to have one on them at all times, possibly because their bodies mechanically work similar to water in all types of temperature-based weather phenomenon; the same occurrence rate applies to wild Lapras as well.

 NeverMeltIce: This strange item is a rare type of ice that is usually associated with man-made experiments and is almost never seen in the wild.
 What makes this ice unique, as its name would suggest, is that it is so dense that it is effectively impossible to melt without serious effort and time.
 It is believed by some that these items may in fact be scraps of Regice, which makes at least some sense considering Regice are built out of ice so dense that it won't melt even when in lava.
 This item serves as a powerful source of energy for Ice-types and helps them to reach colder temperatures faster with their basic attacks, in turn increasing the damage done by an Ice-type attack by 20%.
 It is unlikely that most trainers will ever find these rare items without some serious help, but it is known that they are carried by Snover and Cryogonal about 5% of the time.
 Additionally, in the Kalos region, this item can sometimes be found by using a Rock Slide attack to crush large ice crystals on Route 17.